aneasystone/github-trending/README.md

 ## Css

+* 【2023-01-07】[nandomoreirame / criando-um-site-profissional](https://github.com/nandomoreirame/criando-um-site-profissional) - Arquivos das vídeo aulas - "Criando um site profissional e completo"
+* 【2023-01-07】[GSRHackZ / EdgyBot_Edgenuity_Bot](https://github.com/GSRHackZ/EdgyBot_Edgenuity_Bot) - EdgyBot: A partially AFK Edgenuity Bot brought to you by EdgePlus+.
+Works on many activities offered by Edgenuity.
+The bot's main purpose is to progress a user through the course time line while they do other non Edgenuity related tasks.
+It does all non graded activities (By itself) & for the graded activities, it unlocks brainly and auto searches
 * 【2023-01-06】[NEST-Protocol / NEST-Prize-WebApp](https://github.com/NEST-Protocol/NEST-Prize-WebApp) - WebApp for Telegram Bot
 * 【2023-01-06】[cocktailpeanut / breadboard](https://github.com/cocktailpeanut/breadboard) - Stablediffusion Image Management System
 * 【2023-01-06】[ton-community / ton-docs](https://github.com/ton-community/ton-docs) - User-friendly documentation for newcomers to the TON blockchain.